Kelly Goodsir on The Theory of Loose Parts

 She is passionate about leading educational change and has over 15 years’ teaching experience, in Pedagogical Leadership.

-When she’s not spending time with her family, you can find Kelly running laps around ‘The Tan’ in Melbourne, drinking coffee at her local café or just soaking up the sun somewhere peaceful!
+When she’s not spending time with her family ro working on her consultancy practice, you can find Kelly running laps around ‘The Tan’ in Melbourne, drinking coffee at her local café or just soaking up the sun somewhere peaceful!